Next | Previous

 Returns the attribute of the current tty session The returned attributes is a dict containing the TTY_ flags

-• dict
+• @returns: dict

-set_attr(option, attrs)
+.set_attr(option, attrs)

 sets the attributes of the current tty session